 speed of seventeen miles an hour, which at that time was considered

 very fast.
 But this was not enough.
-When the London and
+When the

 Birmingham line was opened, the mail-trains were run at twenty-three